The International Office provides a guarantee of accommodation placement services to all international students who receive an academic offer.

-The Accommodation Office staff look after the application process for University Managed Accommodation.
+The Student Accommodation Centre staff look after the application process for University Managed Accommodation.
 Once international students have received an offer of an academic place, their accommodation application will be forwarded to their first preference for consideration.

 If your first choice of accommodation is not available, the University will offer you an alternative where possible.